 - Manage and track project timelines, budgets, and resources effectively.

-- Organize and maintain databases to ensure integrity and accessibility of information.
+- Organize and maintain databases to ensure the integrity and accessibility of information.

 - Collaborate with team members through shared workbooks for real-time updates.